mosharky/Ongoing-Patches/docs/Skyrim Arrow Overhaul.md

 ## **Mysticism:**
   - Forwards SAO magic armor keyword to Fortify Armor Rating effects
+  - Takes the Adamant + Mysticism patch from base SAO and seperates it, along with other changes like the above (use this instaed)
   - ### **Mysticism + Immersive Sounds:**
     - Forwards Mysticism ISC patch changes to sound
-    - Choose one or the other

 ## **Thaumaturgy:**
   - Removes enchanted bows from leveled lists